 Low carat gold alloys may also tarnish slightly in time, but no other precious metal changes colour as drastically as sterling silver does, mostly due to the high copper content in a standard 925 alloy, which is especially susceptible to oxidation.

-Jewellers often exploit this property of sterling silver by intentionally exposing a piece to chemicals that speed up the process of oxidation, causing a black patina on the surface.
+Jewellers often exploit this tarnishing property of sterling silver by intentionally exposing a piece to chemicals that speed up the process of oxidation, causing a black patina on the surface.

-How to care for partially oxidized jewellery
+How to take care of partially oxidized pieces

 Do NOT dip oxidized pieces in jewellery cleaner products.
 This will remove the black patina and ruin the intended effect of the oxidation.